Skip to content

 quat: ndarray

-Returns the quaternions sorted according to the current sorting strategy.
+Returns the quaternions.
 Returns zeros if no rotations are present.

 rpy property